 That is a bit of a startling title, isn’t it?
 Sadly, there used to be a time when the main term for going through with adoption was “giving up your baby for adoption.”
 It was a really poor choice of words, and it is still being used today, despite there being a new term to take its place.
-Thankfully, words change over time and there’s more positive adoption language that is associated with the adoption process.
+Thankfully, words change over time, and today, there’s more positive adoption language that is associated with the adoption process.

 Where did the Phrase, “Giving Up for Adoption” Come From?

-How “Giving Up” has Been Used Until Recently
+How “Giving Up” Has Been Used Until Recently

 The media likes to add to the drama and give things the flare to pull at your heartstrings.
 How could a mother give up her child?
 If we had sound effects for these blogs, there would be a record scratch here.
-By indicating the mother “gave her child up,” it pulls at your heartstrings to feel bad for both parties and makes the adoptive parents the heroes of the story.
+By indicating the mother “gave her child up,” it pulls at your emotions to feel bad for both parties and makes the adoptive parents the heroes of the story.

 The Better Adoption Term to Use

 The correct term is, “placing your child for adoption.”
 You are not gicing anything up.
 A child is not something you “give up” or cast aside like you would an unwanted object.
 You are in control of your choices.
 You choose to put your baby up for adoption.

 Because of the love you have for your baby, you may decide that adoption is the right choice.
 We can assist you with making an adoption plan in many ways.
 You aren’t “giving up” on your child.
 You are choosing to love them so much that you’re putting their needs first.

 Adoption is the act of choosing love.
 It’s important for you to know that you‘re making this decision solely with good intentions.

 If you really look into adoption in Nevada, know that ur agency will assist your needs.
 Both you and the adoptive parents are on this journey together.